 Showcasing the identity of the South African Indian as we remember the story of the arrival of Indian-indenture 160 years ago.
 The SA Indian community of South Africa are uniquely African and so are their stories .
 Submit your piece of history to us for a feature click here

 OPINION: Historically, in India a ‘coolie’ is someone who carried luggage at train stations.
 But here in South Africa ‘coolie’ is a not so forgotten term that’s a derogatory term for Indian South Africans.

-On Friday, May 3, staffers at a KFC branch in KwaZulu Natal endured a stark reminder that racism is well and alive.
+In 2019, staff at a fast-food KFC branch in KwaZulu Natal endured a stark reminder that racism is well and alive.
 I felt a sense of disgust watching the viral video of the incident.
 And now we have Cathie Geldenhuys who made passionate love to the word ‘coolie b*stard’ which has now unearthed painful reminders for the South African Indian community.

 Symbolically that word defines our ancestors’ history – one that bore the brunt of colonialism; the expectations of the White master; the expectation of being one that enriched the upper class and expect nothing in return; the baggage of being enslaved in essence.